oils-for-unix/oils/doc/parser-architecture.md

 - `myfunc() { echo hi; }` vs.  `myfunc=()  # an array`
 - `shopt -s parse_equals`: For `x = 1 + 2*3`

-### Where the Lossless Invariant is Broken

-TODO: Remove this.

-- Here docs with `<<-`.
-The leading tab is lost, because we don't need it for translation.

 ### Where Parsers are Instantiated